“The heaven that you created for me, is unimaginable to others, my son” with love Mom.

 Then, daily I want to leave the memories, share my daily feelings ever so more since life was not a limitation growing up alone to be defined as food allergies.
 Joseph was such a beautiful soul, beyond his years and as his mother has taught me so much.
 I believe a journey is not captured in one story, but as we evolve and move forward daily, we can express so much more.
 So this is a memory of Joseph, and a page on how much he has changed this world for his mom, in so many blessed ways.
 I post from my heart and still know I am standing right behind my children no matter the difference of heaven to earth watching over them with the feelings that come to me, the directions, the mother’s instincts never go away.

-Daily memories come into my mind as if yesterday.
-I have faced such thoughts, understandings, and realization, that not ever can I relate onto another.
+Daily memories come to my mind as if yesterday.
+I have faced such thoughts, understandings, and realization, that not ever can I relate to another.
 Why, unless you have walked with us, I do not expect such.
 To even come close to understanding, unless you have lived such, why it is the hardest task to be asked: “Tell us about your son ”

-Overall, we are still very much the most loving, giving, and heart felt people you will come across.
+Overall, we are still very much the most loving, giving, and heartfelt people you will come across.
 Understanding has taken the deepest footprints in our lives.
 This world that had once been so different, has a new meaning in areas that might have been overlooked before.
 We will remind you that the smallest things are the greatest treasures.
 How each day that you might believe is such a struggle, is a blessing just as you need someone to lift your spirit.

 I am not sure how I am left to being that one to have to be journaling about how life has changed, why it took place and how the world has not slowed down one second for others, as I sit some days timeless?
 I have to accept what is before me.
 I guess.

 There are miracles that come with the deepest sorrows.
 There are beliefs that cannot even be understood until you experience them.